cerner/terra-core/packages/terra-base/docs/UPGRADEGUIDE.md

 + import { injectIntl, intlShape, FormattedMessage, IntlProvider } from react-intl;
 ```

+Terra-base v5.x depends on terra-i18n v4.x.
+It is recommended to [review the terra-i18n v3 to v4 upgrade guide](https://github.com/cerner/terra-core/blob/master/packages/terra-i18n/docs/UPGRADEGUIDE.md) when updating terra-base to v5.

 ## Changes from 3.0 to 4.0

 ### Changes to CSS Custom Properties